Larke12/larke12.github.io/about.md

 Hello.

-My name is Ryan Hammett, and I am currently a Senior Computer Science student at York College of Pennsylvania.
-This website houses most of my works since high school, showcasing the various skills I have achieved through my classes and projects.
-My writings are still in the process of being uploaded, but are available upon request.
-I am currently looking for an internship in relation to my Computer Science major so that I may expand my horizons beyond programming and game design.
-So far I have dabbled in HTML/CSS, C/++, Java, Ruby, Clojure and more recently Qt.
+My name is Ryan Hammett, and I am a gradute of York College of Pennylvania.
+I graduated with a B.S. in Computer Science and a minor in Creative Writing.
+This portion of my website houses my programs and design portfolio for assignments and side projects.
+Here you will find links to my GitHub projects as well as more detailed information on my knowledge.
+I am far more adept at Software Engineering than Computer Science, but both of these have been used throught my projects.
+My most notable project has been [Twiccian](https://github.com/Larke12/twiccian), where I learned semesters worth of work in a single year of college.
+Much of what I have learned has required self-teaching, and I am actively ready to find and learn more.

-For more about me and the rest of my works, <a href="http://www.ryanhammett.com/" target="_blank"> check out my website here</a>.
+For more about me and the rest of my works, please <a href="http://www.ryanhammett.com/" target="_blank">check out my website here</a>.

 Enjoy!